-The externally restricted funds are designated and set aside by the Board to fulfill the donor wishes in providing for projects or programs.
+The externally restricted funds are designated by donors to fulfil their wishes in providing for specific projects or programs.
 Each project or program must be carrying out the charitable objectives of VOHAS.
 The Finance Committee monitors these funds to ensure they are being distributed for their intended purposes.
 Where the funds are not required in the short term, the Treasurer invests their balances in accordance with Board policy, which allows that they be held in short term, low risk and highly liquid financial instruments.